-4.1.1 Code Article 5.4 requires each Anti-Doping Organization with Testing Authority to plan and implement intelligent Testing that is proportionate to the risk of doping among Athletes under its jurisdiction, and that is effective to detect and to deter such practices.
-The objective of this Section_Article 4.0 of the International Standard for Testing and Investigations is to set out the steps that are necessary to develop a Risk Assessment and produce a Test Distribution Plan that satisfies this requirement.
-This includes establishing the overall pool of Athletes within the Anti-Doping Organization's anti-doping program, and assessment of which Prohibited Substances and Prohibited Methods are most likely to be abused in the sport(s)/sports discipline(s) in question, followed by appropriate prioritization between sport(s) and/or sportdisciplines, between categories of Athletes, between types of Testing, between types of Samples collected, and between types of Sample analysis.

-4.1.2 The Anti-Doping Organization shall ensure that Athlete Support Personnel and any other Persons with a conflict of interest are not involved in Test Distribution Planning for their Athletes or in the process of selection of Athletes for Testing and meet the criteria set out in Annex H.

-4.1.3 The Anti-Doping Organization shall document its Risk Assessment and Test Distribution Plan and shall fileprovide that Risk Assessment and Test Distribution Plan with to WADA (a) when seeking WADA's approval pursuant to Code Article 6.4.2 to analyse Samples using a less extensive menu than thatset out in the Technical Document referenced at Code Article 5.4.1, inaccordance with Article 4.7.1 of this International Standard; and (b) where requested by WADA, as part of the process of demonstrating the Anti-Doping Organization's satisfaction of the requirements of Code Article 5.4.
-The Anti-Doping Organization must be able to demonstrate to WADA's satisfaction that it has made a proper assessment of the relevant risks and has developed and/or implemented adopted and appropriate Test Distribution Plan based on the results of that assessment.

-4.1.4 The Anti-Doping Organization shall monitor, evaluate and update that Risk Assessment and main activities are therefore risk assessment and prioritization, including information and intelligence gathering, monitoring and follow up; developing a Test Distribution Plan based on that risk assessmentand prioritization; filing and discussing that Test Distribution Plan with WADA (where applicable); monitoring, evaluating, reviewing, modifying and updatingthat Test Distribution Plan during the year/cycle and as necessary in light of changing circumstances; and implementing the Test Distribution Plan.
+- 4.1.1 Code Article 5.4 requires each Anti-Doping Organization with Testing Authority to plan and implement intelligent Testing that is proportionate to the risk of doping among Athletes under its jurisdiction, and that is effective to detect and to deter such practices.
+The objective of this Section 4.0 of the International Standard for Testing and Investigations is to set out the steps that are necessary to produce a Test Distribution Plan that satisfies this requirement.
+This includes establishing the overall pool of Athletes within the Anti-Doping Organization's anti-doping program, and assessment of which Prohibited Substances and Prohibited Methods are most likely to be abused in the sport(s)/sports discipline(s) in question, followed by appropriate prioritization between sport(s) and/or sport disciplines, between categories of Athletes, between types of Testing, between types of Samples collected, and between types of Sampleanalysis. - 4.1.2 The Anti-Doping Organization shall ensure that Athlete Support Personnel and any other Persons with a conflict of interest are not involved in test distribution planning for their Athletes or in the process of selection of Athletes for Testing. - 4.1.3 The Anti-Doping Organization shall document its Test Distribution Plan and shall file that Test Distribution Plan with WADA (a) when seeking WADA's approval pursuant to Code Article 6.4.2 to analyse Samples using a less extensive menu than that set out in the Technical Document referenced at Code Article 5.4.1, in accordance with Article 4.7.1 of this International Standard; and (b) where requested by WADA, as part of the process of demonstrating the Anti-Doping Organization's satisfaction of the requirements of Code Article 5.4. - 4.1.4 The main activities are therefore risk assessment and prioritization, including information and intelligence gathering, monitoring and follow-up; developing a Test Distribution Plan based on that risk assessment and prioritization; filing and discussing that Test Distribution Plan with WADA (where applicable); monitoring, evaluating, reviewing, modifying and updating that Test Distribution Plan as necessary in light of changing circumstances; and implementing the Test Distribution Plan.